Members' Research Service By / November 3, 2023

 © Atchariya63 / Adobe Stock

-Written by Monika Kiss (1st edition).
+Written by Monika Kiss (2nd edition, updated on 12.02.2024).

-On 1 June 2023, the European Commission published a proposal seeking to update the Directive on the investigation of accidents in the maritime transport sector, in order to take into account changes in the international maritime regulatory environment and technological developments in the maritime sector in recent years.
+On 1 June 2023, the European Commission published a proposal seeking to update the Directive on investigation of accidents in the maritime transport sector, in order to take into account changes in the international maritime regulatory environment and technological developments in the maritime sector in recent years.
 The proposal also seeks to achieve an improved concentration of resources and to address shortages in expertise.

 Versions